Herb Douglas

+Herbert Paul Douglas Jr. (March 9, 1922 – April 22, 2023) was an American athlete who competed mainly in the long jump.
+He was the oldest living U.S. Olympic medalist prior to his death at the age of 101.

+Early life and education

+Douglas graduated from Taylor Allderdice High School in Pittsburgh, Pennsylvania, in 1940.
+He was Allderdice's first black basketball player.

+Douglas first attended Xavier University of Louisiana in 1942, and competed at the 48th Annual Penn Relays in Philadelphia, Pennsylvania, helping Xavier win the American Quarter-Mile Relay Championship.
+He also competed in college at the University of Pittsburgh and was inducted into the inaugural class of their sports hall of fame in 2018.
+Douglas was a member of Alpha Phi Omega service fraternity.

+Olympics

-Herbert Paul Douglas Jr. (born March 9, 1922) is an American former athlete who competed mainly in the long jump.
-He represented the U.S. in that event at the 1948 Summer Olympics in London, where he won the bronze medal with a jump of 24 ft 9 in.
+Douglas represented the U.S. in the long jump at the 1948 Summer Olympics in London, where he won the bronze medal with a jump of 24 ft 9 in.
 Willie Steele of the United States won the gold medal with 25 ft 8 in and Australia's Theo Bruce took the silver medal with 24 ft 9.5 in.
 Prior to the 2012 Summer Olympics Douglas was recognized as the oldest living African-American Olympic medalist.

-Douglas graduated from Taylor Allderdice High School in Pittsburgh, Pennsylvania, in 1940 and was inducted into their alumni hall of fame in 2009.
-He was Allderdice's first Black basketball player.
-Douglas first attended Xavier University of Louisiana in 1942, and competed at the 48th Annual Penn Relays in Philadelphia, Pennsylvania, helping Xavier University win the American Quarter-Mile Relay Championship.
-He competed in college at the University of Pittsburgh and was inducted into the inaugural class of their sports hall of fame in 2018.
-Douglas is a member of Alpha Phi Omega service fraternity.
-He turned 100 in March 2022.
+Later life

+Douglas turned 100 in March 2022, and died in Pittsburgh on April 22, 2023, at the age of 101.
+Douglas was inducted into the Taylor Allderdice High School alumni hall of fame in 2009.